cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

-This document serves to provide CloudEvents users with an initial understanding of CloudEvents's security, where to find existing security documentation, CloudEvents plans for security, and general overview of CloudEvents security practices, both for development of CloudEvents as well as security of CloudEvents.
+This document serves to provide CloudEvents users with an initial understanding of CloudEvents's security, where to find existing security documentation, CloudEvents plans for security, and a general overview of CloudEvents security practices, both for the development of CloudEvents as well as security of CloudEvents.

-This document provides the CNCF TAG-Security with an initial understanding of CloudEvents to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone as CloudEvents is under review for a Graduation status.
+This document provides the CNCF TAG-Security with an initial understanding of CloudEvents to assist in a joint assessment, necessary for projects under incubation.
+Taken together, this document and the joint assessment serve as a cornerstone as CloudEvents is under review for a Graduation status.

 ## Security functions and features